Skip to main content

 When gums become compromised, they allow germs and bacteria under the gum line, which may require treatment from an Apex NC dentist.
 If the body’s immune system is not successful in beating back the invader, you may develop an infection.
 Signs of this may start to manifest as swelling around the affected area.
 The spot may become tender, and a bump known as an abscess may form.
 This may signal a more serious problem.
 The root of the tooth may have become infected.
 A root canal may be necessary to remove the infection.
 This procedure requires your Apex NC dentist to clean out the contaminated area, removing the infected root and pulp of the tooth.
 A crown is affixed to the tooth to seal the hole and protect what remains of the tooth.

 By the time you notice one of these signs, there may be a problem that needs fixing.
 The best course of action may be more frequent trips to a dentistry practice to help monitor your oral health.
-To meet with one of the compassionate dentists Apex NC patients recommend, call Alliance Dentistry today.

 • Toothaches and Mild Sensitivity